germanium-git/azure-k8s/prometheus/Readme.md

 ### Prometheus metrics

-Explore prometheus metrics
+Explore prometheus metrics.
 - example_requests
 - sum(example_requests)
 - rate(example_requests[1m])

-### Stopping monitoring of services managed by service provider in AKS
+### Exclude services managed by service provider in AKS from monitoring
 (Video recording Day2 6:57-7:00)
+There are a few metrics generating false positive alerts identified by prometheus.

-Set the variables listed below to false in the file \azure-k8s\prometheus\values\prom to prevent these metrics from being monitored by prometheus.
+To suppress the alerts set the variables listed below in the file [general.yml](https://github.com/germanium-git/azure-k8s/blob/master/prometheus/values/prom/general.yml) to false to prevent these metrics from being monitored by prometheus.

 - kubeControllerManager: false
 - kubeScheduler: false